If safety and security of your important funds is important, which should you choose to hold your funds, banks, or insurance companies?

 Both banks and insurance companies are highly regulated and insured.
 The choice should be based on your specific needs.

-- The already low interest paid on CD’s is taxable whether you use it or not.
+- The already low interest paid on CDs is taxable whether you use them or not.
 Do not be fooled.
 A 5 year CD still gives you a 1099 every single year.
 Annuities are only exposed to tax liability when the funds are accessed, either by the annuity owner or later to a named beneficiary

 - Your CD cannot give you triple compounding, but an annuity can.
-Again, because a cd is taxed every year, your money cannot grow on a tax deferred basis.
-Annuities are tax deferred allowing you to defer the tax liability, earn interest on taxes you didn’t have to pay and interest on the deferred interest.
+Annuities are tax-deferred, allowing you to defer the tax liability, earn interest on taxes you didn’t have to pay, and interest on the deferred interest.
+Again, because a cd is taxed every year, your money cannot grow on a tax-deferred basis.

 - Income.
-Annuities can provide income for any time period even lifetime.
-In the event you live longer than expected, an annuity can keeps the income coming.
+Annuities can provide income for any time period, even a lifetime.
+In the event you live longer than expected, an annuity can keep the income coming.
 Income from a bank cd can only provide income as long as there are funds available.
 When the account is diminished, the income stops.
 Unlike annuities, this vehicle cannot provide you with a lifetime income guarantee.